 The Series X is a serious-looking, imposing tower with an aggressive, slightly curved top riddled with precise holes to allow hot air to escape, courtesy of its large built-in cooling fan.
 It’s only available in black, with no other colour options officially announced at the time of writing.

 The series S, in comparison, is much dinkier and surprisingly portable.
-Slathered in white with a black circular ventilation grille, it’s equally handsome, albeit in a different way.
+Slathered in white with a black circular ventilation grille (or reversed colours for the 1TB model), it’s equally handsome, albeit in a different way.
 It’s a closer match to the previous-gen Xbox One S, but even more compact.
 Microsoft calls it the smallest Xbox ever.

-Design is subjective, and we think both consoles look great, but the Series X’s more subdued all-black paint job would probably suit more living rooms better.
+Design is subjective, but we think both consoles look great.
 While the Series X isn’t as gigantic as the behemoth that is the PlayStation 5, it’s still designed to stand upright, so can’t slot into a home entertainment centre or beneath a TV like the adorable little Series S can, so it wins on the portability front.

 Xbox Series X vs Xbox Series S: games